junxit/us-congress-bills-110/metadata.md

 - 2007-05-15 — Mr. Stupak moved to suspend the rules and pass the bill, as amended.
 - 2007-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays (2/3 required): 408 - 4 (Roll No. 346). (text: CR H4976)
 - 2007-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays (2/3 required): 408 - 4 (Roll No. 346).(text: CR H4976)
+- 2007-05-16 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.